MeanderingProgrammer/render-markdown.nvim/README.md

         enabled = true,
         -- Additional modes to render checkboxes.
         render_modes = false,
+        -- Render the bullet point before the checkbox. bullet = false,
         -- Padding to add to the right of checkboxes. right_pad = 1,
         unchecked = {